Oregon Wolf Wars

 2011 Oregon Legislative Wrap-up: Wolf War Chest Grows

-August 2011 - Two bills adding funds to wolf management are to become law this month.
+At the end of Oregon's last full legislative session two bills adding funds to wolf management became law.
 We opposed the bills to no avail; they passed both houses unanimously.
-The livestock industry is bellowing loudly and is heard in Salem above the conservationists' voices.
+The livestock industry bellows loudly in Salem and is heard above the conservationists' voices.
+The bills were:

 • HB3560, granting $100,000 of tax money to compensate ranchers for losses due to wolves, easily made it through both houses to the governor's desk.
 There was no stopping this bill, but at least some of the funds will go toward non-lethal husbandry improvements.